Tuesday 1:30-3:00; Wednesday 2:00-4:00; and by appointment

 My experiences as a student of the liberal arts formed the foundation of my teaching philosophy.
 My professors engaged their students as individuals through active, discussion-oriented classes, and these methods gave me confidence in my intellectual capability.
-Inspired by my own experience, my main ambition is to create a climate where my students become participants in their own learning process.
-Most commonly this involves active learning, which uses classroom tactics that engage students in the learning process.
-However, I am also a strong believer in experiential learning, which allows “students to ‘discover’ knowledge by direct experience, either simulated or real.”
+Inspired by my own experience, my main ambition is to create a climate where my students feel supported and empowered to learn and change.
+Most commonly this involves active learning, which uses classroom tactics that engage students in their own learning process.
+I am also a strong believer in experiential learning, which allows “students to ‘discover’ knowledge by direct experience, either simulated or real.”
 Because my commitment to social justice propels my research and teaching, I am motivated to teach subjects where students can immediately integrate the lessons from the classroom into their lives, making my courses particularly well suited for active and experiential techniques.

 Nilson, Linda B. Teaching at its best: A research-based resource for college instructors (John Wiley & Sons, 2010), 119.

-Bozena Welborne, Aubrey Westfall, Ozge Celik, and Sarah Tobin.
+Bozena Welborne, Aubrey Westfall, Özge Çelik Russell, and Sarah Tobin.
 (2018).
 The Politics of the Headscarf in the United States.
 Cornell University Press.